August in the Vegie Patch + Greenhouse

 Bishops flower is irresistible to hoverflies and predatory wasps

-The chooks are out and its time to give everything its annual scrub down.
-I use warm soapy water and a soft broom to clean the outside and inside and lift off any moulds.
-Rinse the soap off and set the sprinkler on the beds to wash any soap through.
+I use warm soapy water and a soft broom.
+Clean both the outside and the inside, then rinse the soap off and set the sprinkler on the beds to wash any soap through.